OWASP/CheatSheetSeries/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

 ### Allowing Users to Write Their Own Questions

-- Can result in very strong or very weak questions.
-- Can result in storage of inappropriate information
-- Best avoided
+Allowing users to write their own security questions can result in them choosing very strong and unique questions that would be very hard for an attacker to guess.
+However, there is also a significant risk that users will choose weak questions.
+In some cases, users might even set a recovery question to a reminder of what their password is - allowing anyone guessing their email address to compromise their account.

+As such, it is generally best not to allow users to write their own questions.

 ### Restricting Answers